irlnathan/s-assoc-docs/associations2.md

 <img src="http://i.imgur.com/LgF0rUK.jpg" />

-Because I've sync'd these two models using the **via** attribute, Sails knows to update
+Because I've sync'd these two models using the **via** attribute, Sails has added the appropriate back-end configuration so that whether I add an association from the User _model_ or the _Lead_ model only one user will be associated with a particular lead.

 >**Note:** To prevent a user other than _Nikola Tesla_ from changing a lead association, I could create a policy where only _users_ that have an association with a lead, have the ablity to change the association.
 See the [**policies**]() reference guide for information on how to configure policies.

-**TODOS**
-- add validation to one-to-many case